The search function is a simple cumulative keyword search

 So entering the term java will return all contracts containing the word java, java developer will return all contracts containing both java and developer (the and is implied).
 Similarly, searching for the term analyst will return all contracts containing the word analyst, and business intelligence analyst will return contracts containing all 3 terms.
-The use of quotes to specify an exact phrases (eg “Business Intelligence Developer”) is not supported.
+The use of quotes to specify an exact phrases (eg “Business Intelligence Developer”) is not supported, and neither are Boolean operators (eg And/Or/Not).

 Contracts have been coded with locations provided by Google wherever possible.
 When searching by location, contracts are returned that either match that location exactly, or are within a (default) 50 mile radius as defined by the software.
 The search radius can be narrowed or increased as required, using the drop-down filter options on the left-hand panel.
 So a search for contracts in say, Leeds, can be restricted to a 10 or 20 mile radius, or opened up to 100 or 200 miles as required.
 The radius search is not operative when searching for an area location such as Scotland, Wales etc, and all jobs will be returned that are in that particular area.